Mental health referral and access

 GPs and other health professionals can refer anyone experiencing mental ill health to our referral and access team.

 Our clinicians review referrals and allocate them to the most clinically appropriate service – regardless of who funds or provides it.

+Referrals are primarily for people who cannot access Medicare-funded or private mental health services.
+However, we can help anyone find the most appropriate service for them.
 For advice on any aspect of a referral, speak with the referral and access team by calling us directly on (03) 9088 4277*.

 *This phone number is for clinicians only.
 Community members seeking mental health support can call Head to Health Victoria on 1800 595 212.

 On this page: